 Even if you're vigilant about avoiding animal collisions, the risk of hitting a deer with your vehicle heightens in the late fall and early winter.

-State Farm™ estimates that 1.25 million auto-deer collisions occurred in the U.S. between July 1, 2014 and June 30, 2015.
-These accidents were costly for drivers, with a national cost per claim average of $4,135.
+State Farm® estimates that 1.35 million auto-deer collisions occurred in the U.S. between July 1, 2016 and June 30, 2017.
+These crashes were costly for drivers, with a national cost per claim average of $4,179.

 So if an auto-deer collision occurs, here's what to do:

 - Move your vehicle to a safe place.
 If possible, pull over to the side of the road, and turn on your hazard lights.
 If you must leave your vehicle, stay off the road and out of the way of any oncoming vehicles.
 Deer are most active at dusk and dawn—times when you or your vehicle may be less visible to other motorists.

 - Call the police.
 Alert authorities if the deer is blocking traffic and creating a threat for other drivers.
 If the collision results in injury or property damage, you may need to fill out an official report.
 This report also can prove useful when filing your insurance claim.

 - Document the incident.
 If it's safe to do so, take photographs of the roadway, your surroundings, damage to your vehicle, and any injuries you or your passengers sustained.
 If witnesses stop, take down their account of what occurred, and ask for their contact information.

 - Stay away from the animal.
 A frightened, wounded deer could use its powerful legs and sharp hooves to harm you.

 - Contact your State Farm agent.
 The sooner you report damage or injuries, the sooner your agent can file and process your claim.
 You can also report a claim online at statefarm.com®, by calling 1-800-STATE-FARM or through the State Farm mobile app.